semaphore-protocol/semaphore/.github/ISSUE_TEMPLATE/---feature.md

 ---
-name: Feature request
+name: "\U0001F680 Feature"
-about: Suggest an idea for one of the existing packages
+about: Suggest an idea for Semaphore
 title: ''
-labels: ''
+labels: 'feature :rocket:'
 assignees: ''

 ---